joycem137/mastodon/README.md

 Mastodon is **free, open source software** licensed under **AGPLv3**.
 As a result, so is this fork!

 If you want to contribute to Mastodon, go to their page.
 If you want to add features to Beach City, feel freel to submit a PR to us.
-We generally accept anything our citizens do for us, as long as they take time to test it.
+We generally accept anything our citizens do for us.

 Our branching strategy is thus:

-Changes, including merges from upstream, go in dev.
+Changes, including merges from upstream, go in *dev*.
-When we feel like it, we merge dev to staging and our QA team verifies the build is happy.
+When we need/want to update, we merge *dev* to *staging* and our QA team verifies the build is happy.
-When they give us the green light, we merge to prod and deploy.
+When they give us the green light, we merge to *prod* and deploy.

 ## License